learn-academy-2021-echo/week-2-assessment-SpiralCode28/interview-questions.md

   Your answer:

   - The .map() method goes through each value in an array, incrementally by +1 whole number until it reaches the last value.
-It will print all numbers.
+It will print all numbers. .map() takes 4 predefined parameters - index, function, value, and array.
+The required parameters are value and function.

   Researched answer:

-  -
+  - The function has 5 defined parameters: function, value, index, value and array.
+The 2 required parameters are function () => {} and value.